dazinator/Changify/README.md

 ```

-Internally the `IDisposable` representing the OnChange callback registration is incorporated into the token producers lifetime `IDisposable`.
+This API let's you return the `IDisposable' so that it will be disposed when the token producer lifetime is disposed.

-7. Include a trigger that gets fired when a subscribed callback is fired, that then unsubscribes and re-subscribes the callback afresh.
+7. Include a trigger that has its own `IDisposable` cleanup, and should be recycled per token consumed.

-In the following example, the `IOptionsMonitor.OnChange()` method is used to subscribe a callback.
-When this callback is invoked, the change token is signalled.
-The subscription is then disposed so options monitor removes the callback.
-The delegate is then invoked again to subscribe a new callback to the monitor.OnChange() method.
+This behaves in a similar way to the `IncludeSubscribingHandlerTrigger` api, except it will be invoked for each new token, and the previously returned IDiposable will be disposed before each new invocation.
-This might be useful if you prefer to do some brief logic here per change token, as opposed to setting up the callback subscription once.
+This might be useful if you prefer to do some brief logic per change token.

+In the following scenario, any time the options monitor raises a change it will signal the consumer.
+If the consumer then requests another token, then the IDipsosable previously returned from monitor.OnChange() will be disposed causing that OnChange handler to be removed.
+The callback itself will then be executed again to subscribe a new handler to monitor.OnChange() and get a new IDisposable.
+This process repeats.

 ```csharp
 .IncludeResubscribingHandlerTrigger((trigger) => monitor.OnChange((o, n) => trigger()))
 ```

 ### Just showing the api surface..